 I’m not naturally outdoorsy and I’ve never been athletic.
 I grew up in the suburbs with a nervous disposition and a heavily used library card.

 Outdoor adventuring, wild food harvesting and cooking haven’t come easily to me.
 I started from zero.
 I didn’t grow up hiking or playing outside.
 I didn’t know how to use a compass.
 I didn’t go camping with my family.
 I couldn’t lift 50-pounds by myself.
 I couldn’t even fry an egg properly.
-But because I started as a complete beginner, I’m confident that almost anyone can gain skills they need to start accessing wild food outside if they have the resources and information to start.
+But because I started as a complete beginner, I’m confident that almost anyone can gain skills they need to start accessing and cooking wild food if they have the resources and information to start.

 I was introduced to the concept of wild food harvesting in 2014.
 I was considering returning to a vegan diet for environmental and ethical reasons at the time.
 I met my partner, W., the same year.
 He introduced me to the growing community of beginning urban hunters in Vancouver and the concept of sustainable meat harvesting.

 This intro to hunting was a keystone event for me.
 Since then, I’ve started learning freediving, big game hunting, wild mushroom foraging, edible plant harvesting, cooking, fermenting and food preservation.
-Wild food also motivated me to start trail running, hiking and weight lifting.
+Wild food also motivated me to start trail running, hiking and weight training.
 Appreciating the outdoors helps me practice sustainability and conservation day-to-day.
 It’s strange how much that one event changed my life.
 And I’m very grateful for it.